purelb/purelb/website/content/cni/calico/_index.md

 ### Integrating with PureLB
-Using Calico's TOR style configuration is a logical choice when PureLB is used with virtual addresses and the addresses need to be advertized using BGP.
+Using Calico's TOR style configuration is a logical choice when PureLB is used with virtual addresses and the addresses need to be advertised using BGP.

 Configuring the Calico CNI to peer with TOR BGP routers will result in the Cluster Network on each node being advertised establishing pod network connectivity.